-Student Raven Jiang explains, “From this event, I learned to use interviews as an opportunity to highlight my prior experience as a holistic story, but also as an opportunity to know more from the employer.
+Student Raven Jiang explains, “From this class, I learned to use interviews as an opportunity to highlight my prior experience as a holistic story, but also as an opportunity to know more from the employer.
 At the end of my interview with Charu Jain, VP & CIO at Alaska Airlines, we had a discussion about how to turn questions to the interviewers to find out more about culture fit and team match.”

 Fellow student Natasha Karmali agreed, sharing, “The session provided something students rarely get in the real world of recruiting: constructive and personalized feedback to build up our interviewing skills.
 My interviewers not only provided ways for me to calm my nerves but also shared a perspective that interviews are truly a two-way street.
 With this new perspective, I feel more confident about re-entering the recruiting world.”

 A key takeaway for many MSIS students was the power of relationship building and sharing how you can make an impact.
 Interviewed by Nikhil Sarnot, Managing Director at Accenture Security, and Russell Rhodes, Senior Manager of Big Data at Zillow, Dailey learned,